CONTACT: Christine Neumann-Ortiz 414-736-2835

 Brian Rothgery 414-207-8165

-Palermo workers have been on strike since June 1.
-They are demanding formal recognition of their union, as well as immediate re-instatement of all striking workers who were fired.
+Palermo workers have been on strike since June 1st and are demanding formal recognition of their union, as well as immediate re-instatement of all striking workers who were fired.

 Palermo’s refusal to recognize the union and the resulting strike action has prompted a national boycott of Palermo products across the country.
-Numerous labor and community organizations, including the national AFL-CIO and United Students Agains Sweatshops, have endorsed the boycott.
+The boycott is focused on Costco Wholesale, the largest distributor of Palermo’s products, under the Palermo’s and “Kirkland” brands.